oadyse/Today-I-Learn/TIL  #1.md

 ## LEARNING ABOUT MY TEAMMATES
 I am so happy to know get new friend from this Bootcamp.
 For the first time I was so worried cus hard for me to start something new collaboration with someone else.
-But still I can say Good Job for U guys as my teammates.
+But still I can say Good Job for U guys as my teammates 🥜🥜🥜.